Thai National Parks

 About Ang Thong

-The islands cover 18 km² of the park, the major ones are Ko Phaluai, Ko Wua Ta Lap, Ko Mae Ko, Ko Sam Sao, Ko Hin Dap, Ko Nai Phut and Ko Phai Luak.
-Highest peak is located on Ko Phaluai at 396 meters asl.
-Islands consist mainly of rugged and steep limestone hills, sinkholes, caves and inland marine lakes.
-There is one nomadic village at Ko Wua Ta Lap and one other at Ko Phaluai, other islands are uninhabited.
+The islands themselves cover about 18 km² of the park.
+Major islands include Ko Phaluai, Ko Wua Ta Lap, Ko Mae Ko, Ko Sam Sao, Ko Hin Dap, Ko Nai Phut, and Ko Phai Luak.
+The highest point is on Ko Phaluai at 396 meters above sea level.
+The landscape consists mainly of steep limestone hills, caves, sinkholes, and inland marine lakes.

 Wildlife